joepollastrini/Loan-Prediction/README.md

 * Predictive Modeling

 ## Getting Started
-1. Ensure local machine has program that can run iPython notebooks.
+1. Ensure local machine has program that can run python and iPython notebooks.
 2. Download the following for code to run:
  * forModel_train.csv and forModel_test.csv
  * RF Model Build (KNN Imputed, Cross Validation, Hyperparameter Optimization).ipynb